 Maternal cigarette smoking impairs the uptake of some nutrients into breast milk.
 For example, evidence indicates that iodine concentrations in the breast milk of women who smoke are roughly half those of non-smoking women's milk.
 Iodine is critical for healthy thyroid function.
 Rodent studies have found that maternal nicotine exposure impairs thyroid function in offspring and promotes resistance to the hormone leptin, which is associated with obesity.

-Similarly, levels of antioxidant vitamins C and E are reduced in smokers' breast milk, promoting a pro-oxidative state in the infant.
-This was demonstrated in a study that compared levels of ethane, a marker of oxidative stress, in the exhaled air of infants.
+Similarly, levels of antioxidant vitamin C and vitamin E are reduced in smokers' breast milk, promoting a pro-oxidative state in the infant.
+This finding was demonstrated in a study that compared levels of ethane, a marker of oxidative stress, in the exhaled air of infants.
 The breastfed infants of women who smoked exhaled seven times more ethane than the infants of women who did not smoke.

-Infants who are breastfed have less diversity in their gut microbiome than formula-fed infants, but the overall composition is more beneficial.
+These early microbial exchanges set the stage for short-term and long-term disease protection.
+For example, infants with lower levels of beneficial gut bacteria are three times more likely to develop allergies by the age of two years than those with higher levels.
+Breastfed Infants have less diversity in their gut microbiome than formula-fed infants, but the overall composition is more beneficial.
 Gut bacteria composition is associated with reduced negative emotions and fear reactivity in infants.
-Furthermore, greater quantities of lactic-acid producing gut bacteria are associated with positive emotions in infants.
+Furthermore, greater quantities of lactic acid-producing gut bacteria are associated with positive emotions in infants.

-Critical to the establishment of a healthy gut are prebiotic and probiotic components of breast milk.
+Critical to establishing a healthy gut are the prebiotic and probiotic components of breast milk.